 The University of Saint Joseph may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
-Such circumstances include but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the
+Such circumstances include but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.

 The University will also exercise regard for student parties' academic and emotional priorities' during an investigation.
 An accommodation request for reasonable delays for end of term exams or qualifying tests like the Praxis or PANCE, may be submitted to the Title IX Coordinator.
-The Title IX Coordinator or designee, at their discretion, may provide an accommodation for classes and/or assignments that are missed due to interviews or meetings pursuant to the enforcement of this policy.
+The Title IX Coordinator or designee, at their discretion, may provide an accommodation for classes and/or